nick-extend/nick-extend/README.md

 ### 👋 Hi, I’m Nick
-- 🔨 I’m currently working as a Staff Engineer on the Offers Team.
+- 🔨 I’m currently working as a Staff Engineer on the ORCA Team.